richardlford/build-path-prefix-map-spec/build-path-prefix-map-spec.in.rst

 Setting the encoded value
 -------------------------

+During the build phase,
-Producers SHOULD NOT overwrite existing values; instead they should append their new mappings onto the right of any existing value.
+producers SHOULD NOT overwrite existing values; instead they should append their new mappings onto the right of any existing value.

 Producers that expect reproducible output MUST append at least one distinct